 John Reid Wolfskill (1804-1897) was born on Sept.
-11, 1804 in Madison County, Kentucky, and followed his brother William west by going first to Sante Fe, New Mexico, and then in Feb.
+11, 1804 in Madison County, Kentucky, and followed his brother William west by going first in 1828 to Santa Fe, New Mexico, and then in Feb.
 1838 to Los Angeles, California.
-William, who had Mexican citizenship, obtained in 1842 from the Mexican government a grant of land in an area that eventually became part of Solano and Yolo counties.
-Although this grant was in William's name, it was occupied by John, who built a large hut of cut saplings and tule grass on the south bank of Putah Creek in what today is Solano County.
+William, who had Mexican citizenship, obtained for John from the Mexican government on May 24, 1842 a grant of land in an area that eventually became part of Solano and Yolo counties.
+Though this grant was in William's name, it was occupied by John, who built a large hut of cut saplings and tule grass on the south bank of Putah Creek in what today is Solano County.
 He lived for several years in this place, which he called the "Old Tule House", until he replaced it with a proper wood frame structure sometime after the discovery of gold at Sutters Mill.
 He also helped to found the nearby pioneer settlement of Winters about the same time that he built the wood house, the town rising up close to John's house, but on the north side of Putah Creek in adjacent Yolo County.